gmun5/gmun5/README.md

 ## Projects
 - <a href="https://github.com/gmun5/Cybersecurity-Audit-for-Family-Service-of-the-Piedmont/tree/main">Cybersecurity Audit for Family Service of the Piedmont</a>
+- Applying Filters to SQL queries
+- File Permissions in Liunx

 <!--
 **gmun5/gmun5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.